-This can be considered as a mode of exploitation of the female in the social, emotional, ethical and legal ground.
+This can be considered as a mode of exploitation of the female on social, emotional, ethical, and legal grounds.

-The new Bill extend this period for five years to consider the infertility issue and allow only those couples who have completed five years of marital status.
+The new Bill extended this period for five years to consider the infertility issue and allow only those couples who have completed five years of marital status.

-She takes nine months physical hardship and for that, she must pay appropriate amount apart from medical and legal charges.
+She takes nine months of physical hardship and for that, she must pay the appropriate amount apart from medical and legal charges.

 The inclusion of several unnecessary points like restrictions on donating gamete, removal of written permission for abortion should be omitted from this Bill.

 Opinions of Medical fraternity:

-Dr. Sharda Jain, the renowned Indian gynecologist and IVF specialist, who teaches Chandigarh’s PGIMER and Delhi’s Lady Hardinge Medical College and also associated with the Indian Medical Association shared her view on the newly passed surrogacy Bill.
+Dr. Sharda Jain, the renowned Indian gynecologist and IVF specialist, who teaches Chandigarh’s PGIMER and Delhi’s Lady Hardinge Medical College and is also associated with the Indian Medical Association shared her view on the newly passed surrogacy Bill.

-She also encouraged to ban “single parents” surrogacy in India by allowing only Indian married couples for surrogacy, as she acknowledged that 90% single parents who want to opt surrogacy belong to the foreign gay community.
+She also encouraged to ban of “single parents” surrogacy in India by allowing only Indian married couples for surrogacy, as she acknowledged that 90% of single parents who want to opt for surrogacy belong to the foreign gay community.

 Read Also: Best Surrogacy India Alternative

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).